 This course examines how information technology may help achieve current and future opportunities for business improvement in the maritime and related industries.
 Methods for analyzing a business leading to the discovery of opportunity are examined.
 Techniques for the application of technology to these opportunities and assessing the resulting benefits are used.
 Consideration is given to methods for managing the technology investment.
 Examples are worked using contemporary and emerging opportunities and technologies.
 A middle and upper level management perspective is taken.
 Guest speakers from the industry will be featured.
-Prerequisites: TMGT 7100, TMGT 7300, TMGT 7500.
+Prerequisites: Any four core courses in TMGT 7000-7999.
 [Fall and Spring]